HOME > MANCHESTER PRIDE INVESTIGATION

 Extract from a leaflet that was published by the organisers of Mardi Gras 1999 after the event to explain why there was no money for charity that year

 After the 1999 Mardi Gras the organisers claimed that more than 600,000 spectators were 'on the streets' for the parade.
 A figure that is more than one quarter of the entire population of Greater Manchester (pop.
 2.2m).
-The organisers told this gigantic lie in a leaflet ( above) which they published after Mardi Gras to 'explain' why it raised no money at all for charity that year.
+The organisers told this enormous lie in a leaflet (above) which they published after Mardi Gras to 'explain' why it raised no money at all for charity that year.

 Read more about the fake crowd figures.